AndreBaltazar8/ablac/docs/compiler-api.md

 not stored, returned, captured, or forwarded; export validation rejects a source use that could escape that lifetime.
 The callback must return normally.
 The backend emits only the requested C symbol; internal Abla function symbols stay hidden.
-Hosted executables with exports publish those requested symbols through the process dynamic-symbol table, so a native API may retain an Abla-authored callback without a foreign-language trampoline.
+Hosted executables with exports publish only those requested symbols and required owned-result helpers through the process dynamic-symbol table, so a native API may retain an
+Abla-authored callback without a foreign-language trampoline.
 A string result becomes a non-null opaque owned-bytes handle with generated data/length accessors and an exactly-once release operation.
 This